What are Feature Flags? Best Practice Guide

 Keep flags simple

-Try to create only a few feature flags.
+Try to create.
 Ensure the amount is manageable to avoid confusion and a too-complex codebase.

 Make things simpler by using descriptive names for your flags.
 This helps developers understand the flag’s purpose without going deep into the code.